 Despite the size of 20.273 square kilometers, Slovenia is home to roughly around 28 breweries, making it a perfect destination for any beer connoisseur.
 The two major brands are Union and Lasko, recently bought by Heineken.
-Avoid getting sucked into the local debate on which of these two is better and rather give these small microbreweries a chance.
+Avoid getting sucked into the local debate on which of these two is better and rather give Slovenian craft beer created by these small microbreweries a chance.
 These are the true stars of Slovenia’s beer renaissance.

 It’s technically produced in Austria, just a few kilometers away from the Slovenian border, but it’s owned by a Slovenian.
 The microbrewery is dedicated to making beers of top fermentation, better known as ales.
 The owner Vasja Golar claims: »Despite the English roots of ales, we here at Bevog are very creative and do not stick to the established norms.
 We design our beers in our own way, the way we know is right.« With all the awards they have recently received for both beer and the design of their labels they are apparently doing it right.
 You can give all their beers a chance at the brewery or get some to take home.